zemian/firepage/readme.md

 	php -S localhost:3000
 	open http://localhost:3000

 By default the server will serve a directory named `notes` for all `*.md` files.

+The application supports the following URL query parameters:

-You may add `?admin` URL query parameter to enter into Admin mode to manage the note files.
+* `?admin` - Go into Admin mode to manage the note files.
+* `?notes_dir=mynotes` - Change the directory where to look for Markdown files.
+* `?file=mynote.md` - View a note file directly.

 ## Design Notes